-What other illness do they have and how does it affect them?
+What other illness they have and how it affects them?
 What medicines do they take?
 It’s very helpful to have a list of current medications and dosage

-Who is their GP?
+Who their GP is?
 What other clinical or social professionals are involved in their care?

 Have they previously had a fall or hospital admission?
 When?
 What happened?

 What help they require with personal care, such as getting dressed, preparing meals, taking medicines, attending appointments or generally getting about?

 Is help needed with general housework, laundry, shopping and paying the bills?